Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 A soft chime by his bedside woke him up far too soon.
 The screen was pulsing gently yellow and said he had an incoming call.

-“...Yes?”
+"...Yes?"

-It was the Shipfather. *“You are needed.
-We are docking with the* Fury *shortly.”*
+It was the Shipfather. *"You are needed.
+We are docking with the* Fury *shortly."*

 Ian frowned at the clock, mentally translating what he read there.
-The rendezvous was happening sooner than he’d been told. “...Already?”
+The rendezvous was happening sooner than he’d been told. "...Already?"

-Egan’s tone was fierce. *“The Gao do* not *leave their friends behind.”*
+Egan’s tone was fierce. *"The Gao do* not *leave their friends behind."*

-“No, no, I mean…” Ian’s head was still a bit fuzzy.
+"No, no, I mean…" Ian’s head was still a bit fuzzy.

-*“The* Fury *is currently the fastest ship in our fleet at an all-out sprint.
-It would seem that Our Father no longer cares for stealth.”*
+*"The* Fury *is currently the fastest ship in our fleet at an all-out sprint.
+It would seem that Our Father no longer cares for stealth."*

-“On my way.”
+"On my way."

 Ian’s nap had been far too short, but it had been something.
 Enough to put some strength back his limbs, and that little tidbit from Egan put purpose in his step.
 If there was anything he could do to make his friends’ rescue happen as soon as possible…